 What follows is my historical reflection on the genesis of these modern ideas.
 It briefly explains how these two ideas became so conflated.

-I confess that in my brevity, certain matters must be laid aside and loose examples used.
-Yet, I have provided a reading list for further study.
+For brevity, certain matters are laid aside and loose examples used.
+I’ve provided a reading list for further study.
+And as always welcome comments and reflections.

 By investigating the historical development of the doctrine (albeit with limited scope for a large subject), I hope to prove that in Western thought, “soul” and “reason” have become entangled in ways that will require serious debate within the theological community.